pbhupen01/spring-learning/di/README.md

 ```
 If there are multiple implementation then provide Qualifier("beanName") in Constructor, property, and setter method will inject bean at run time.

-You can also define qualifier for implementation class and use that defined name to inject bean at run time.

 @Autowired
 @Qualifier("setterSampleServiceImpl")
 public void setSampleService(SampleService sampleService)
 {
    this.sampleService = sampleService;
 }

+You can also define qualifier for implementation class and use that defined name to inject bean at run time.

+@Qualifier("constructorImpl")
+public class ConstructorSampleServiceImpl implements SampleService

 ```

 ##### Multiple implementation with bean name